alexm610/RPN_Calculator/readme.txt

 	- I came acros this idea, and epiphany that I'm overcomplicating things, when I tried to modify the design such that the LEDs displayed exactly what was at the top of the stack.
 	- As of today, the LEDs only display what is in the DUMMY register.
 This seems inefficient.

+AUGUST 14, 2022
+	- Upon further inspection, the stack pointer is not working properly, and thus the desired functionality of the LEDs displaying whatever is on top of the stack is not working.
+	- Need to modify the process of incrementing the stack pointer; as of now, the stack pointer points to the next space on the stack, regardless of the fact that there is nothing at that location yet.
+	- But first, try removing the dummy register; it seems like an unnecessary middle man...